emerysteele/macrodeckwebview/Readme.md

 # How to Use

 - When Running, an icon will appear in your system tray
-- Click icon to open a window with MacroDeck's web client
+- Click icon to open a window with Macro Deck's web client
   - By default, it will auto connect to `ws://127.0.0.1:8191`.
-If you are running MacroDeck on a different port or different computer, update the WSURL in `App.config` (or `Macro Deck WebView.exe.config` in the compiled project)
+If you are running Macro Deck on a different port or different computer, update the WSURL in `App.config` (or `Macro Deck WebView.exe.config` in the compiled project)
 - Clicking off of WebView window will automatically hide the window
 - Click tray icon again to show
 - Resize window to your liking, app will store it's set size & use going forward